Hawkstone Hall

 Hawkstone Hall is a 43400 sqft early 18th-century country mansion near Hodnet and Weston-under-Redcastle, Shropshire, England which was more recently occupied as the pastoral centre of a religious organisation for many years.
 It is a Grade I listed building.

 It has been converted to a wedding and events venue with hotel bedrooms.
 It is on the edge of Hawkstone Park, which is now run separately.

 History

 There was no manor house at Hawkstone until around the eighteenth century.

 The original senior house in the manor was the Red Castle.
 It was a ruin when Leland visited in around 1540.
-That building is still ruin and it is inside the Follies Park.
+That building is still a ruin and it is inside the Follies Park.